 Capitalized Software Held for Internal Use: We capitalize costs of software held for internal use during the application development stage of a project and amortize those costs over their estimated useful lives ranging from one to ten years.
-As of March 31, 2017 and 2016, capitalized software held for internal use was \$455 million and \$435 million, net of accumulated amortization of \$1,177 million and \$1,130 million, and was included in other assets in the consolidated balance sheets.
+As of March 31, 2018 and 2017, capitalized software held for internal use was \$425 million and \$455 million, net of accumulated amortization of \$1,182 million and \$1,177 million, and was included in other assets in the consolidated balance sheets.

 Insurance Programs: Under our insurance programs, we seek to obtain coverage for catastrophic exposures as well as those risks required to be insured by law or contract.
 It is our policy to retain a significant portion of certain losses primarily related to workers' compensation and comprehensive general, product and vehicle liability.
-Provisions for losses expected under these programs are recorded based upon our estimate of the aggregate liability for claims incurred as well as for claims incurred but not yet reported.
+Provisions for losses expected under these programs are recorded based on our estimate of the aggregate liability for claims incurred as well as for claims incurred but not yet reported.
 Such estimates utilize certain actuarial assumptions followed in the insurance industry.